Williamson County Anti-Drug Coalition

 Did you know…

-Williamson County leads the state & the nation in percentages for excessive drinking among teens.
+Williamson County leads the state and the nation in percentages for excessive drinking among teens.

 14% – Williamson County